Share this:

 Peter H. Clark, First African American teacher engaged by the Cincinnati Black public schools

-In 1854, Clark married Francis Ann Williams and worked as a journalist until the Black trustees of the colored school rehired him as the principal of the Western District School in 1857.
-While in Cincinnati, he also founded a union for Black teachers and, at some point, received a master’s (A.M.) degree from Wilberforce University.
+In 1854, Clark married Francis Ann Williams and worked as a journalist until Black trustees of the colored school rehired Clark as principal of the Western District School in 1857.
+While in Cincinnati, founding a union for Black teachers became part of Clark’s efforts.
+At some point, he also earned a master’s (A.M.) degree from Wilberforce University.

-Clark became principal of Gaines High School in 1866, a post he held for 20 years until he was fired on political grounds.
-He left Cincinnati in 1887 to serve as principal of the Alabama State Normal and Industrial School, and in 1888, he went to St. Louis to teach at the segregated Sumner High School for the next twenty years.
+Clark became principal of Gaines High School in 1866, a post held for 20 years until being fired on political grounds.
+Clark left Cincinnati in 1887 to serve as principal of the Alabama State Normal and Industrial School, and in 1888, went to St. Louis to teach at the segregated Sumner High School for the next twenty years.

 Clark Montessori School

 Peter and Francis had three children: daughters Ernestine and Consuelo and son Herbert.
-His legacy is one of Ohio’s most influential Black abolitionist writers and speakers
+Clark’s legacy is among Ohio’s most influential Black abolitionist writers and speakers.

 Sources